 The public is cordially invited to join MBC graduate students for an entertaining and enlightening festival of creative research and performance at the Blackfriars Playhouse.

-The festival will include twenty-six Master of Letters and Master of Fine Arts presentations across five sessions, combining scholarship and stagecraft to explore the plays of Shakespeare and his contemporaries.
+The festival will include twenty-four Master of Letters and Master of Fine Arts presentations across five sessions, combining scholarship and stagecraft to explore the plays of Shakespeare and his contemporaries.

 Presented by Mary Baldwin College’s MLitt/MFA program in Shakespeare and Performance in partnership with the American Shakespeare Center.

 Admission is free and seating is open to the general public.

 MFA Thesis Project Festival: Sunday, Feb.
 22,, 2015, 5:30-7:30pm:

 Sarah E. Blackwell: "'Corrupter of Words': A Rhetorical Cut of Twelfth Night"

 Nicola Collett: "'I am not that I play': Seeking Identity through Music in an Appalachian Twelfth Night"

 Amy W. Grubbs: "'The Great Divide': How Turning Glass Shakespeare Navigates the Actor/Audience Divide"